CookiePLMonster/CookiePLMonster.github.io/_posts/2018-05-18-fixing-the-godfather-pt2.md

 Now we see both issues are caused by improper interpretation of texture data - interpreting it as a 32-bit 640x480 image made it show two subsequent scanlines in the same row, while overall green appearance was caused by interpreting the data as RGB.

-With remaining issues identified, fixing them was only a matter of writing a correct YUY2 -> RGB shader and some trial and error around a few other quirks.
+With remaining issues identified, fixing them was only a matter of writing a correct YUY2 &rarr; RGB shader and some trial and error around a few other quirks.
 Soon after, **movies finally started showing up correctly**!

 <p align="center">